movitarac/project3_monica/README.md

 - Download  the resources folder to get all images, css and js from https://github.com/movitarac/project3_resource
 ```
 ```
-- Put them in Apache server - Document Root, inside a folder called ‘resources’, this folder contains  2 folders, ‘assets’ for images and ‘style’ for css + js.
+- •	Put the ‘resources’ folder in Apache server - Document Root, this folder contains 2 folders, ‘assets’ for images and ‘style’ for css + js.
 To call an image, for example, we enter the url ‘ http://localhost:80/resources/assets/1.jpeg’ .
 This url is one of an attribute called ‘imageUrl’ in ‘Work’ table.
 ```

 ### 3. Deployment of presentation project and web services project from a war file